MrTharinduDasantha/Full-Stack-Blog-App/README.md

-# Full Stack E-Commerce Website
+# Full Stack Blog Website

 In this project, I will make a Full-stack Blog app using Next JS, Tailwind CSS, and MongoDB.
 In this, full-stack website project I will create a forntend, Backend, and admin panel.